On Air With AIB: Cancellation

 Two separate cases of sexual misconduct allegations were leveled against AIB co-founders Tanmay Bhat, and Gursimranjeet Singh Khamba in the first week of October, 2018.
 Bhat was accused of being complicit in a sexual harassment case after he ignored complaints against a former employee, Utsav Chakraborty, and continued a professional relationship between him and AIB.
 Bhat later apologized on Twitter.
 In the second incident an unnamed woman accused Khamba of violating her consent, and emotional abuse.
 Khamba has denied these allegations.
 Hotstar cancelled the show on 8 October 2018.

-Season
+Episodes

-One
+Season 1

-Was divided into 10 episode sets of Hindi and English each.
+The first season was divided into 10 episode sets of Hindi and English each.
 Bhat and Khamba anchored the Hindi episodes, while Joshi and Shakya anchored it in English.
 Critics called it "not particularly funny" and an "attempt at a news satire show along the lines of The Daily Show and its popular spin-off Last Week Tonight with John Oliver."
-Reviews also noted its close similarity to Oliver's show.